 Since 2007, there have been several modifications to the original RRM Tariff.
 The most recent iteration of an RRM Tariff was reflected in an ordinance adopted by ACSC members in 2018.
-On or about March 31, 2023, the Company filed a rate request pursuant to the RRM Tariff adopted by ACSC members.
-The Company claimed that its cost-of-service in a test year ending December 31, 2022, entitled it to additional system-wide revenues of \$165.9 million.
+On or about April 1, 2024, the Company filed a rate request pursuant to the RRM Tariff adopted by ACSC members.
+The Company claimed that its cost-of-service in a test year ending December 31, 2023, entitled it to additional system-wide revenues of \$196.8 million.

-Application of the standards set forth in ACSC's RRM Tariff reduces the Company's request to \$156.1 million, \$113.8 million of which would be applicable to ACSC members.
-After reviewing the filing and conducting discovery, ACSC's consultants concluded that the system-wide deficiency under the RRM regime should be \$130.9 million instead of the claimed \$156.1 million.

-After several settlement meetings, Atmos and ACSC has agreed to settle the case for \$142 million.
-This is a reduction of \$23.9 million to the Company's initial request.
+Application of the standards set forth in ACSC's RRM Tariff reduces the Company's request to \$182.5 million, \$132.6 million of which would be applicable to ACSC members.
+After reviewing the filing and conducting discovery, ACSC's consultants concluded that the system-wide deficiency under the RRM regime should be \$149.6 million instead of the claimed \$182.5 million.
+After several settlement meetings, the parties have agreed to settle the case for \$164.7 million.
+This is a reduction of \$32.1 million to the Company's initial request.
 This includes payment of ACSC's expenses.
-The settlement also includes an additional \$19.5 million for the securitization regulatory asset expenses related to Winter Storm Uri.
-This was previously approved by the Texas Legislature and Railroad Commission.
-The Effective Date for new rates is October 1, 2023.
+The Effective Date for new rates is October 1, 2024.
+ACSC members should take action approving the Resolution/Ordinance before September 30, 2024.

-Atmos-generated rate tariffs attached to the Resolution/Ordinance will generate \$142 million in additional revenues.
+Atmos generated rate tariffs attached to the Resolution/Ordinance that will generate \$164.7 million in additional revenues.
 Atmos also prepared a Proof of Revenues supporting the settlement figures.
 ACSC consultants have agreed that Atmos' Proof of Revenues is accurate.

-The impact of the settlement on average residential rates is an increase of \$6.47 on a monthly basis, or 7.31%.
-The increase for average commercial usage will be \$24.72 or 5.19%.
+The impact of the settlement on average residential rates is an increase of \$5.52 on a monthly basis, or 6.84%.
+The increase for average commercial usage will be \$13.39 or 3.44%.
 Atmos provided bill impact comparisons containing these figures.

 The Legislature's GRIP process allowed gas utilities to receive annual rate increases associated with capital investments.
 The RRM process has proven to result in a more efficient and less costly (both from a consumer rate impact perspective and from a ratemaking perspective) than the GRIP process.
-Given Atmos Mid-Tex's claim that its historic cost of service should entitle it to recover \$165.9 million in additional system-wide revenues, the RRM settlement at \$142 million for ACSC members reflects substantial savings to ACSC cities.
-Settlement at \$142 million is considered to be fair and reasonable.
+Given Atmos Mid-Tex's claim that its historic cost of service should entitle it to recover \$196.8 million in additional system-wide revenues, the RRM settlement at \$164.7 million for ACSC members reflects substantial savings to ACSC cities.
+Settlement at \$164.7 million is fair and reasonable.